 To enter México you will need a passport, there are no exceptions to this rule.
 A Mexican tourist permit or visa will be issued at the airport when you arrive in Puerto Vallarta or when you cross the border by car or bus.
 It is important to obtain a Tourist Visa that covers 180 days.
 If your visa expires before you leave México, it can be extended, there will be a small charge.

 In case you do not make your flight:

-If you're not able to board your flight into Puerto Vallarta, immediately call us at 311-258-4100, (if there is no answer then e-mail ASAP).
+If you're not able to board your flight too Puerto Vallarta, immediately call us at 311-258-4100, (if there is no answer then e-mail ASAP).
 Your call/e-mail should reach us here in San Pancho three to eight hours before your intended arrival time.
 In other words your call will stop us from making an unnecessary trip into Puerto Vallarta.
 We will also need a passport type photo of you so we can identify you at the airport and create a photo identification cards.
-If you arrive at the airport and we are not there to meet you call 01-311-258-4100.
+If you arrive at the airport and we are not there for some reason to meet you call 01-311-258-4100.

 Things to bring from home and your arrival: